DrewNaylor/guinget/README.md

 - To make it easier for other frontends to use and update the package list, maybe have it be saved to a folder like "winget-frontends-pkglist", and in that folder there will be folders with the name of each configured source, containing the package list files in there.
 - Ensuring this folder doesn't get messed up by a frontend while another one is running, have a file named "frontend.lock" in the root of "winget-frontends-pkglist" that both prevents other frontends from running when that file exists as well as storing the frontend's name for easy identification in other frontends that are being prevented from running, if they want to display the name of the app that's preventing them from running.
 - "winget-frontends-pkglist" could be stored in the user's AppData folder.
 Having the location be configurable to be on a USB drive instead for example may make things confusing and result in frontends becoming incompatible or having the incorrect information if they choose to use a different location.
+- Remember that winget allows installing from a manifest passed to it.
+This may be useful to allow for the user to select a manifest to install from the File menu, for example.
+Might also be possible to use this feature to have winget use the YAML manifests downloaded from Microsoft's `winget-pkgs` repo instead of the default one in winget, as well.